 Yet creeping up the humidity scale, levels in the 70 percent zone will drastically slow drying and curing.
 But these humidity levels will still not prevent you from painting altogether.
 They simply make the job more difficult and painstaking.

-Painting above an RH level of 85 percent is strongly not recommended.
+It is strongly discouraged to paint when there's an RH level above 85 percent.
 The paint will remain gummy and gel-like until the RH lowers to an acceptable level long enough for the paint to solidify.
 However, because the paint has not been allowed to level properly, the texture will remain wavy and otherwise unacceptable.

 Temperature in Conjunction With Humidity